Categorical matrix factorizations and monomorphism categories: Categories of monomorphisms

-In both cases, the exact structure is given by short exact sequences in $\E$ with objects in $\E'$. \end{lem}

-\begin{prp}[{\cite[Ex.~13.5, Prop.~11.3, Cor.~11.4]{Buh10}}] The subcategories $\Proj(\E)$ of projective objects and $\Inj(\E)$ of injective objects are fully exact with the split exact structure, where $\Proj(\E)$ is closed under kernels of admissible epics and $\Inj(\E)$ under cokernels of admissible monics. \end{prp}
+\begin{prp}[{\cite[Ex.~13.5, Prop.~11.3, Cor.~11.4]{Buh10}}] The subcategory $\Proj(\E)$ of projective objects of an exact category $\E$ is closed under kernels of admissible epics and the subcategory $\Inj(\E)$ of injective objects under cokernels of admissible monics.
+In particular, both are fully exact in $\E$ and carry the split exact structure. \end{prp}